agodwinp/mern-social-network/README.md

 #### 12. Creating the profile model

-We now want to create a profile model in the `models' folder, name the file `Profile.js'.
+We now want to create a profile model in the `models` folder, name the file `Profile.js`.
 The difference with this model is that we want to make a reference to the user model, i.e. link a unique key.
 The profile model is shown below and demonstrates an example of using arrays as a column:

 ```
 const mongoose = require('mongoose');